 Diagnosing swimmer’s ear

-You will be asked about your symptoms and medical history during the initial assessment for swimmer’s ear.
+You will be asked about your symptoms and medical history during the initial assessment.
 Your ear will be physically examined using a lighted instrument known as an otoscope.

 A sample of the fluid from your ear may also need to be tested for bacteria or fungi.
 This is done with a cotton swab or by looking at the fluid under a microscope.